joaobaena/tagless-todo-backend/README.md

 ### TODO

-* Create algebras for repository and service layer
 * Create tests for repository and service layer
 * Create implementations for repository and service layer
 * Add http4s and routes